poult-lab/daily-word/english_words_ learning.md

 The children quickly got bored with staying indoors.

 "feeling tired and impatient because you have lost interest in sb/sth or because you have nothing to do"

-19.obsolete [ˌɑːbsəˈliːt]

-[adj] obsolete technology.

-"no longer used because sth new has been invented"